 Using a Passport Expediting Company

 If you need a passport sooner than a Passport Acceptance Office or the post office, but you can’t (or don’t want to) go to a regional passport agency, it may be worth considering using a private passport expediting company.

 A registered passport expediting company will take your application to the Department of State, where it will be processed in as little as 7 business days.
 The company will then ship your new passport back to you, usually overnight.

-Not only does using an expediting company reduce the time needed to receive a United States passport, it also lessens the chance of errors that could delay your application.
-If there’s a setback at the passport office, the expediting company can inform you immediately so that corrections can be made, and your passport can be in it’s way to processing and back to you in time for your trip.
+Not only does using an expediting company reduce the time needed to receive a United States passport, but it also lessens the chance of errors that could delay your application.
+If there’s a setback at the passport office, the expediting company can inform you immediately so that corrections can be made, and your passport can be on its way to processing and back to you in time for your trip.

 Get Your Passport Fast With RushMyPassport

 If you need a passport quickly, but don’t have the time or patience to go to a passport agency, RushMyPassport can help.
 With services ranging from new passports, passport renewals, child passports, or replacing a lost or stolen passport, RushMyPassport is the most convenient way to get a passport in a hurry!
 Visit us online to get started, or visit a FedEx Office location near you!